Ice-T: Professional career (1982–present)

 Controversy later surrounded Body Count over its song "Cop Killer".
 The rock song was intended to speak from the viewpoint of a criminal getting revenge on racist, brutal cops.
-Ice-T's rock song infuriated government officials, the National Rifle Association, and various police advocacy groups.
+Ice-T's rock song infuriated government officials, the National Rifle Association of America, and various police advocacy groups.
 Consequently, Time Warner Music refused to release Ice-T's upcoming album Home Invasion because of the controversy surrounding "Cop Killer".
 Ice-T suggested that the furor over the song was an overreaction, telling journalist Chuck Philips "...they've done movies about nurse killers and teacher killers and student killers.
 Arnold Schwarzenegger blew away dozens of cops as the Terminator.
 But I don't hear anybody complaining about that".
 In the same interview, Ice-T suggested to Philips that the misunderstanding of Cop Killer, the misclassification of it as a rap song (not a rock song), and the attempts to censor it had racial overtones: "The Supreme Court says it's OK for a white man to burn a cross in public.
 But nobody wants a black man to write a record about a cop killer".

 Ice-T split amicably with Sire/Warner Bros.
 Records after a dispute over the artwork of the album Home Invasion.
 He then reactivated Rhyme Syndicate and formed a deal with Priority Records for distribution.
 Priority released Home Invasion in the spring of 1993.
 The album peaked at No. 9 on Billboard magazine's Top R&B/Hip-Hop Albums and at No. 14 on the Billboard 200, spawning several singles including "Gotta Lotta Love", "I Ain't New Ta This" and "99 Problems" – which would later inspire Jay-Z to record a version with new lyrics in 2003.
 In 2003 he released the single "Beat of Life" with Sandra Nasić, Trigga tha Gambler and DJ Tomekk and placed in the German charts.

 Ice-T had also collaborated with certain other heavy metal bands during this time period.
 For the film Judgment Night, he did a duet with Slayer on the track "Disorder".
 In 1995, Ice-T made a guest performance on Forbidden by Black Sabbath.
 Another album of his, VI – Return of the Real, was released in 1996, followed by The Seventh Deadly Sin in 1999.